 If the development budget is limited, and it is difficult for customers to estimate the project implementation cost even approximately, they can directly specify the budget limits in their mobile app brief.

 16. How much time do you plan to allow for development?

 This question is relevant if you require setting the project release deadline.
 You can also specify an estimated development schedule.

 In the list provided above, you can see the main points, which are universally applicable for any project.
-You can download the document with the extended list of points by clicking on this link.
+You can download the mobile app brief template with the extended list of points by clicking on this link.

 Let us summarize